 Winton Woods City Schools is committed to ensuring that all students achieve their highest potential.
 As a New Tech Network district focused on project-based learning, our students learn through appropriate, challenging, authentic projects as they explore, adapt and engage the world around them.
 With the beginning of the 2017-2018 school year, our youngest Warriors will be introduced to this unique approach to learning creating a seamless pathway toward success from preschool through 12th grade.
 We are committed to this unique approach to learning which gives our students increased opportunities to be positive contributors, creative innovators and strong leaders in our community and in our world.

-With the approval of our families and communities, Winton Woods City Schools is moving forward with new district facilities.
-This will include three campuses—a Pre-K campus on the current site of Winton Woods Intermediate School, a K-6th grade elementary campus on the current site of Winton Woods Middle School in Greenhills, and a 7th – 12th grade secondary campus on the current Winton Woods High School site in Forest Park.
+With the approval of our families and communities in November 2016, Winton Woods City Schools is moving forward with new district facilities.
+This will include three campuses—a Preschool Village on the current site of Winton Woods Intermediate School, a K-6th grade elementary campus on the current site of Winton Woods Middle School in Greenhills, and a 7th – 12th grade secondary campus on the current Winton Woods High School site in Forest Park.
 Both the elementary and secondary campuses will have shared community spaces.

 Winton Woods City Schools serves students and their families in the communities of Forest Park, Greenhills and Springfield Township and is an open enrollment district.